 Astragalus membranaceus is a sun-loving perennial in the Fabaceae family native to China, Mongolia, and North Korea.
 Astragalus root was historically used in Traditional Chinese Medicine as a Qi tonic and was often found in classical herbal formulas.
 The dried root can be tinctured, decocted as astragalus tea, and simmered into soups, stews, and broths.

 Astragalus has a rich history of use in Chinese and Asian cultures.
 It is native to China, Mongolia and North Korea, and is an ancient component of Traditional Chinese Medicine (TCM).
 The herb was mentioned in the Divine Husbandman's Classic of the Materia Medica, written anonymously during the first century AD and attributed to the teachings of the legendary figure Shennong who is thought to have lived approximately 5,000 years ago.

-Astragalus supports immune health to help you stay feeling your best and supports the body’s immune defenses to stay feeling healthy.
-Astragalus is used in Traditional Chinese Medicine as an adaptogen to help increase energy and resistance to stress.*
+Astragalus can support immune health to help you stay feeling your best.
+It can help the body’s immune defenses to stay feeling healthy.
+Astragalus is used in Traditional Chinese Medicine as an adaptogen to help increase energy and resistance to stress.

 This information has not been evaluated by the FDA.
 This information is not intended to diagnose, treat, cure, or prevent any disease